Author of Be Ready for Anything and Bloom Where You’re Planted online course

 - A terrorist attack.

 No one shared a story about a comet hitting, the overthrow of the government, or a Mad Max scenario.
-These were everyday situations that happened to everyday people, just like you and me.
+These were everyday emergencies that everyday people needed to survive.

 Sometimes, we face the mockery of those who don’t understand our need to be self-reliant.
 The mainstream media never fails to put the word “prepper” in quotation marks, as though it’s a delusional term used by people who also believe in unicorns.
 But when we look to stories like these, it’s obvious that learning to live a prepared, self-reliant lifestyle isn’t “crazy.”
 It’s actually the height of common sense.